panossot/OAT/README.md

 How to run :

-1. export OPENLIBERTY_VERSION='the version of OpenLiberty features-bom you would like to use'
+1. export OPENLIBERTY_VERSION='the version of OpenLiberty features-bom you would like to use' (also change $OPENLIBERTY_VERSION of openliberty-runtime arifact in the configuration to the exact same version)
 2. mvn clean install -Dopenliberty